The faces of farming in America are changing.

 Emma first approached agriculture through Permaculture, heavy on observation and nature connection and light on commercial production.
 Her philosophy now combines ecology with her commitment to making a viable and satisfying living through farming.
 The ethics of Permaculture—Earth Care, People Care, Fair Share—resonate through Kneehigh Farm, now approaching its fifth year of production.

 In the winter of 2015, Kneehigh moved to seven acres at Lundale Farm Inc., a non-profit that rents land and housing to sustainable farm operations.
 The new site is an opportunity for Kneehigh Farm to create a viable farm business from bare ground, and regenerate a farmscape that has been mismanaged for years.
-Emma's goals are to leave this land more fertile than it was found, to install infrastructure necessary for any successful vegetable farm, and leave future farmers with a fully equipped vegetable operation, ready and waiting to feed the community.
+Emma's goals are to leave this land more fertile than it was found, to install infrastructure necessary for a similarly-sized vegetable farm, and leave future farmers with a fully equipped vegetable operation.

 Emma is excited to have folks visit the farm, dirty their hands, and feel pride in picking something ripe and rich with flavor that plays a direct role in regenerating the land.
 In her years apprenticing, these sensations and realizations pushed Emma to pursue holistic farming as a career.
 It is her firm belief that everyone should get to experience the visceral satisfaction of being in nature and nurturing others.
 She can’t wait to share that experience with you at Kneehigh.